8 Vermont Fall Outdoor Activities You’ll Love

 September 03, 2021

-Want to make the most of the upcoming foliage season?
+Want to make the most of the upcoming fall foliage season?
 Vermont fall outdoor activities are an ideal way to soak up the beauty of autumn.
-Whether you want a big adventure in the mountains or a low-key day at an apple orchard, Vermont has plenty to offer.
+Whether you want a big adventure in the mountains or a low-key day at an apple orchard, Vermont in the fall has plenty to offer.

 Find a Quiet Hiking Trail